oxanamunsoft/IBC-Relayer/README.md

 >rly keys add kichain-t-4 name wallet<br>

 ### 8. Add the newly created keys to the config of the relayer:<br>
->rly chains edit groot-011 key groot-RELAYER-KEY-NAME<br>
+>rly chains edit groot-011 key rizon-RELAYER-KEY-NAME<br>
 >rly chains edit kichain-t-4 key kichain-RELAYER-KEY-NAME<br>
   ### 9. Change the waiting timeout in the relayer settings (there were no recommendations from the team on this matter, but in the previous testnet, due to the low timeout, transactions did not have time to be processed by the relayer:<br>